dlt-hub/dlt/docs/website/docs/dlt-ecosystem/deployments/running-in-cloud-functions.md

 ---
-title: Running in cloud functions
+title: Running in Cloud Functions
 description: how to run dlt in serverless functions
 keywords: [dlt, webhook, serverless]
 ---

-# Why run in cloud functions?
+# Why run in Cloud Functions?
 Use cases and limitations

 ## Real time data stream processing: